andrewnemeth/MiniCiv/README.md

 Replace the file there with this one

 How to play:
 This mod is made for short games.
-Play starting in the classical era, with a 120 turn game set to a score vicoty only.
+Play starting in the classical era, with a 120 turn game set to a score victory only.